For related links, click here.

 The group of over 100 members has monthly meetings October to March with visiting speakers.
 The summer months are covered by a programme of weekly meetings visiting sites of interest both inside and beyond the county boundary.
 For more details on these activities click here.

 Contact details for NIAG can be found on the Contact Us page.by clicking here.

 A quarterly NewsletterNewsletter keeps members informed of activities, news and provides a record of visits made.

 NIAG complies with the General Data Protection Regulations and its Privacy Notice can be seen by clicking here.
 Use the browser Back button to return to this page.found on the Privacy page.

 NIAG is a member of the East Midlands Industrial Archaeology Conference (EMIAC), which organises regular conferences on industrial heritage.
 Click here for more details.See the EMIAC page for more details.

 The membership year runs from 1st September to 31st August.
-New members are always welcome to join at any time during the year.
+New members are always welcome to join at any time during the year; for those joining after 1st June their membership will extend to 31st August in the following year.
 Membership subscriptions are:

 - £17.00 for Individual Membership or

 - £22.00 for Joint Membership - two adults at the same address.